Meta Wants to Schedule Your Next Doctor’s Appointment

 The medical community has already leveraged the incredible power of VR and AR, and Meta seeks to build on that.
 In addition to improving efficiency, virtual reality democratizes healthcare for underprivileged populations.
 As a result, the best healthcare and healthcare software will be available instantly to anyone, regardless of restrictions.

 Consider a rural farmer living in a developing region with limited transportation options.
 Their livelihood relies on them being active every day, but they have a backache that won’t subside.
 It may have been just a matter of living with it and hoping for the best in days gone by.
+Or perhaps you might imagine a patient in need of sexual health access, which can be embarrassing for some people.
+For some, the thought of looking for help in this area might be unbearable, and their privacy takes priority over a medical consultation.

 However, such is not the case in near-future society.
 Instead, the farmer uses appointment scheduling software on their iPhone or Android device to meet with a world-class healthcare provider in the metaverse.
 They then don their headset and meet their doctor in avatar form.